Audit Expectations

 Frequently Asked Questions

-Q: What gives you the right to look at my books and records?
+Q: What gives you the right to audit my records?